Skip to main content

 Is it true?

-The investigation starts and the discomfort feeling grows.
-The police officers - all older male officers - have a condescended behavior towards Marie.
+The investigation starts, and the feeling of discomfort grows.
+The police officers - all older male officers - have a condescending behavior towards Marie.
 The constant interrogations and trauma make her change a few details in her story.
 The cops start suspecting she is lying.

-The pressure is so high that Marie, at some point, drops the charge and become a liar.
+The pressure is so high that, at some point, Marie drops the charge and becomes a liar.
 I don’t think many people would deal with all that differently.

 The show is terrific, and there are moments when you might feel a little confused.
 Is she indeed lying?
 No, she is not.

 Years later, two female cops investigate other rape cases that eventually connect to Marie’s.
-The difference in treatment given to these women and Marie might make you feel sick.
+The disparity in treatment between these women and Marie might make you feel sick.

 Revolting

 You have a victim, visibly traumatized, and no one believes her.
-Worst, no one care about her and her feelings.
+Worst of all, no one cares about her or her feelings.
 Even if she was lying, shouldn’t someone talk to her?
-Try to understand what’s going on?
+Try to understand what’s going on.

 Current topic